Elektroprivreda Srbije: History

-Following the stabilization of the country after war, in 2004 EPS was again a member of the European interconnected system UCTE.
-Company operates in the current form since July 1, 2005.
+Company operates in the current form since 1 July 2005.
 Then, the electric power transmission division of EPS was split from the company and established as its own public enterprise, named Elektromreža Srbije (EMS).

 Since 2007, EPS has prepared plans for the construction of new power plants and the expansion of existing plants to increase generating capacity and meet growing consumption demand.